-In the next sections, we will go through a couple of examples on how to transform a NumPy array into a Pandas dataframe.
+In the next sections, we will go through a couple of examples of how to transform a NumPy array into a Pandas dataframe.

 How to Convert a NumPy Array to Pandas dataframe: Example 1

-Here’s a very simple example to convert an array to a dataframe:
+Here is a straightforward example of converting an array to a dataframe:

 As you can see, if we’re not using the columns parameter, we will get numbers as column names (see the previous section for the parameters).
 Often, this is not a result to strive for as the later data analysis may be a bit hard to carry out if we don’t know what the different numbers are reflecting in terms of variables.
 Now, one option is to rename the columns in the Pandas dataframe or to set the names when creating the dataframe.
 If you need to know, you can list column names using Pandas

-In the next example, we will have a look at transforming the NumPy array to a dataframe using the columns parameter.
+In the next example, we will look at transforming the NumPy array to a dataframe using the columns parameter.

 Convert a NumPy Array to Pandas Dataframe with Column Names

-If you want to convert an array to a dataframe and create column names you’ll just do as follows:
+If you want to convert an array to a dataframe and create column names you will do as follows:

 In the image below, you will see the resulting dataframe.
 It is important to know that the input to the columns parameter needs to be as long as the number of columns in the array.
 For example, in our NumPy array that we converted, we have 2 columns, and thus we need to add two column names.
 If we, on the other hand, had an array with 3 columns we need to put in e.g. a list with three column names.

 Notice that the indexes are numbers (0-3, our dataframe).
-In the next example, we are going to work with the index parameter to change the index column.
+In the next example, we will work with the index parameter to change the index column.
 If your data contain dates, you can convert a column to datetime data type after you have created your dataframe.
 Furthermore, you can use Pandas value_counts() method to count occurrences in one of your columns.

 Create a Pandas Dataframe from a NumPy Array with Custom Indexes

 Notice how we used the index parameter and used a list as the indexes.
-Again, as when adding column names, we need to have a e.g. list that is of the same size as the length of the index.
-In our example array, we have 4 rows and we, therefore, need to put in e.g. a list that has four elements.
-Here’s the converted NumPy array:
+Again, when adding column names, we need to have an e.g. list of the same size as the length of the index.
+In our example array, we have 4 rows, and we, therefore, need to put in e.g. a list that has four elements.
+Here is the converted NumPy array:

-In this Pandas tutorial, you have learned how to transform an array into a dataframe.
+This Pandas tutorial taught you how to transform an array into a dataframe.
 First, you learned about NumPy arrays and Pandas dataframe objects.
-After that, we had a look at the syntax and the DataFrame class, which we can use to create dataframe objects.
-After that, we had a look at three examples in which we converted NumPy arrays to Pandas dataframes.
+After that, we looked at the syntax and the DataFrame class, which we can use to create dataframe objects.
+After that, we looked at three examples in which we converted NumPy arrays to Pandas dataframes.
 To summarize, here are the 2the simple steps for converting an array to a dataframe: